keyvan-m-sadeghi/volume-buttons/README.md

 # Volume Buttons

 The solution is simple.
 We need a gauge, and people are frugal with their time.
 So it should be glanceable and familiar.
-For the gauge, a scale of **0.00** to **1.00**.
+A scale between **0.00** and **1.00**.
 The following experiment shows that GPT4 is well capable of this computation:

 # To Elon and whomever else considering Volume Buttons